cqfn/degit/README.md

 ## Motivation and Related Works

-We are not the first who are thinking about a decentralized solution for Git repositories hosting and managing.
+We are not the first who are thinking about a decentralized solution for hosting and managing of Git repositories.
 There were a few similar products created before (if you know anything else, please submit a pull request):

   * [GitChain](http://gitchain.org/)